VlikeBanana/SSLnoBumpSparkasseMobileAndroid/README.md

 # SSLnoBumpSparkasseMobileAndroid
-SSL no bump domains Sparkassen Mobile App
+SSL no bump domains to bump to get a WebProxy (f.ex.
+SQUID) to work with the Sparkassen Mobile App.
+Domains may change with time.